-7. Other information by virtue of the Company Code
+7. Other information by virtue of the Company and Associations Code (CAC)

-Article 523, §1 and §3 (now Article 7:96, §1 and §3, CAC) - During the accounting year 2019, no instances have occurred whereby a director or the general manager had a patrimonial interest opposite to a decision or transaction within the authority of the board of directors or the general manager.
+Article 7:96, §1 and §3, CAC - During the accounting year 2020, no instances have occurred whereby a director or the general manager had a patrimonial interest opposite to a decision or transaction within the authority of the board of directors or the general manager.

-Article 524, §1, 2, 3 and 5 (now Article 7:97, §1,2,3 and 5, CAC) - During the accounting year 2019, no decisions or transactions have taken place that are in scope of this article that deals with conflicts of interest in the relationship with certain affiliated entities.
+Article 7:97, §1,2,3 and 5, CAC - During the accounting year 2020, no decisions or transactions have taken place that are in scope of this article that deals with conflicts of interest in the relationship with certain affiliated entities.

-Article 608 (now Article 7:203, CAC) - This clause about the utilisation of authorised capital does not apply, as the Company has no authorised capital.
+Article 7:203, CAC - This clause about the utilization of authorized capital does not apply, as the Company has no authorized capital.

-Article 630 (now Article 7:226, CAC) - The Company has not pledged its own shares.
+Article 7:226, CAC - The Company has not pledged its own shares.